 November 6th & 20th, December 4th & 18th

 **Emancipet no longer offers a monthly walk up clinic at their mobile van.

-They will begin offering walk up clinics quarterly to be scheduled soon rotating in the various towns.**
+They schedule walk up clinics quarterly rotating in the various towns.**

 DUMPING - ABANDONING DOGS IS AGAINST THE LAW!